haobo-yuan/IDS706-Indiv-1-Polars-Stat/README.md

 ![Plot](plot.png)

+## Description and Conclusion:
-Apple Inc.'s stock performance from 2010 to 2021 shows significant growth, with the average
-                price rising from $9.28 to $134.34.
+Apple Inc.'s stock performance from 2010 to 2021 shows significant growth, with the average price rising from $9.28 to $134.34.
 The company saw consistent increases in stock value, particularly in 2020 and 2021, likely driven by strong demand for electronics during the pandemic and its market leadership in innovation.
 While volatility increased in the later years, especially in 2020 with the standard deviation peaking at 21.81, Apple's overall performance was robust, reflecting its resilience and growth in the global tech industry.

+## Video of Project Introduction